sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 ### The Alignment Problem

-There are several very common and difficult problems in bioinformatics worth knowing, one of which is the problem of alignment. **alignment is the process of arranging sequences in a way to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences.** In order to understand why alignment is hard and practical problem, we will start by learning a bit about sequencing.
+There are several very common and difficult problems in bioinformatics worth knowing, one of which is the problem of alignment. **Alignment is the process of arranging sequences in a way to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences.** In order to understand why alignment is hard and practical problem, we will start by learning a bit about sequencing.

 **Illumina Sequencing:**